mattosaurus/PgpCore/README.md

 bool verified = await pgp.VerifyAsync("String to verify");
 ```
 ### Verify and Read
-Verify that the file, stream or string was signed by the matching private key of the counterparty.
+Verify that the file, stream was signed by the matching private key of the counterparty.
 This is an overload of the `Verify` method that takes an additional output argument.
+Please note that this is not available for the string based method.

 #### Verify And Read File
 ```C#